Gordon Apps: Post World War I

 For about two and a half years postwar, Apps supervised a construction crew of approximately 100 in building the Imperial Wireless Chain.
 A short-term job in Canada followed.
 In the meantime, Apps applied to the Royal Canadian Air Force.
 He joined his old commander "Billy" Barker in the new air force on 19 March 1924.
 After a round of assignments to Winnipeg, Victoria Beach, Barrie, and Norway House, he was posted to an aerial survey project in 1926, tasked to photograph 25000 sqmi in the Red Lake District.

 Apps married Norma Clairs Kennedy at RCAF Station Winnipeg on 10 December 1927.
 Three years later, he was sent to RAF Calshot, England for a technical course.
 He spent 15 December 1930 through 19 January 1931 on leave in England.
 The course ran from 20 January until April, and Apps took another leave post-course.
 His father Henry Apps died during this time; this may have given reason for some of the leave.
 By 28 May 1931, Gordon Apps had returned to RCAF duty at Camp Borden.

-On 24 October 1931, Apps was flying Fairchild 71 serial no. 114 with Sergeant Frank Hand aboard.
+On 24 October 1931, Apps was flying Fairchild 71 serial no. 114 with Sergeants John Pettit Hand, Humphrey Madden, Claude Keating and George Gillespie aboard.
 Apps fatally crashed while landing at Peterborough Airport.
+He and Hand died shortly afterwards in Hospital, the other passengers were injured but survived.
 His burial, accompanied by a RCAF military escort, was held in Winnipeg at the Chapel of Thompson Mortuary.
 He was buried at St. Johns.